 Remember Sharmaji’s son, the yardstick that Indian parents ever so often keep using to measure the achievements of their kids?
 Well, Bollywood too has one such ‘Sharmaji ka beta’.
 We know him as Sanjay Leela Bhansali.
 The scale on which his films are mounted are bound to make parents of other filmmakers go ‘Woh Bhansali ka picture dekha hai?
 Uske sets, gaane aur costumes dekhein hain?
 Tum kya kar rahe ho apne career ke saath?
 Kab tak low-budget films banaate rahoge?’.

 Pretty sure that in school, Bhansali was that kid who drew extra margins and decorated his book with colourful markers in a bid to earn extra points for neatness.
-He turns 57 today and now commands a school of filmmaking that’s unique to him.
+He turns a year older today and now commands a school of filmmaking that’s unique to him.

 So I thought it would be a good idea to take you into SLB ki filmi paathshaala and revisit some trademark elements that run through most Bhansali films.
 (Disclaimer: This is a purely tongue-in-cheek exercise.)

 Sanjay Ke Shandaar Sets